Health Insurance in the United Kingdom | England - Scotland - Wales - Northern Ireland

 The UK healthcare system

-With almost 5% of its working population employed in healthcare, and ranked among the top 10 healthcare systems in the world, the UK healthcare system is efficient but complex.
-On the one hand, there is a non-compulsoryNational Health Service (NHS) to which any legal resident in the country can join.
-This universal coverage is generally free of charge, and is mainly financed by taxes.
-On the other hand, health services are decentralized from England, meaning that Scotland, Wales and Northern Ireland are free to organize their health services as they see fit.
+Firstly, with almost 5% of its working population employed in the healthcare sector, and ranked among the top 10 healthcare systems in the world, the UK’s healthcare system is efficient but complex.
+There is a non-mandatoryNational Health Service (NHS) to which any legal resident of the country can join.
+In fact, this universal coverage is generally free of charge, and is largely funded by taxation.
+In practice, health services are decentralized from England.
+This means that Scotland, Wales and Northern Ireland are free to organize their health services as they see fit.
 The UK boasts some excellent public health establishments, such as Guy’s hospital in London and the Lothian hospital in Scotland.

 How does the UK healthcare system work?

 As an expatriate, you can benefit from the NHS if you are employed in the UK.
-All you have to do is register.
-Universal NHS cover is the public health insurance that enables the majority of the population to protect themselves against a proportion of medical costs.
-It is tax-funded and available to all legal residents of the UK who use the public services of the National Health Service and covers part of the cost of :
+All you need to do is register.
+Universal NHS cover is the public health insurance scheme that enables the majority of the population to protect themselves against a proportion of medical costs.
+It is tax-funded, and is available to all legal residents of the UK who use the public services of the National Health Service, covering part of the cost of :

 Despite very good management of vital emergencies, most British people face problems accessing other care.
-Refund requests are processed very slowly.
-What’s more, there are numerous terms and conditions and clauses to be taken into account in order to be covered by the NHS.
-This is why some people in the UK have private health insurance to complement the NHS.
+Indeed, claims are processed very slowly.
+What’s more, there are many terms and conditions to be taken into account in order to be covered by the NHS.
+This is one of the reasons why some people in the UK take out private health insurance to supplement their NHS cover.

 How do I consult a GP or specialist in the UK?

-In the UK, you will be affiliated to an NHS-approved GP close to where you live.
-In the UK, GPs perform three functions:
+First of all, in the UK, you’ll be affiliated to an NHS-approved GP close to where you live.
+In the UK, GPs fulfil three functions:

 Some examples of average consultation costs in the UK: